Your Compeer Office

 • Electric drill/driver

-• Tape measures (ideally several, with one at least 100’ in length)
+• Tape measures (ideally several, with at least one 100' in length)

 • Claw hammer